If you want to find your niche online but you have been struggling with the practical side of how to find a niche…

 If however it’s a piece of news or you are building a blog – then add a post.

 I hope you enjoyed this post, and that it has made you think about niche research.
-You should check out my post where I reveal My Exact Strategy for a $1,000/month Niche Site and also How to Build a Blog Network – The Right Way.

 I really enjoyed dissecting these websites and if you decide to follow my advice and tackle them head on, let me know in the comments.